 - II Corinthians 9:8-11

-This is not just a passing comment, it is an explanation of how God works, how this business of giving works from God's perspective.
-Pay attention to how the system operates:
+This is not just a passing comment, it is an explanation of how God works, how this business of giving operates from God's perspective.
+Pay attention to how this system functions:

-- God is able to provide everything you need (material, spiritual).
-He is the source for all things (Verse 8).
+- God is able to provide everything you need (material, emotional, spiritual).
+He is the source for all things (verse 8).

-- God will take care of you and give you an abundance so that once your needs are cared for you can glorify Him and bless yourself by doing good deeds, supplying other's needs.
+- God will take care of you and give you an abundance so that once your needs are cared for you can glorify Him and bless yourself by the doing of good deeds and supplying other people's needs.

 The problem is that we always invest our extra income, our extra talents, our extra time into ourselves.
-The sin here is using what God has entrusted to us in the service of others, in the pursuit of our own comfort and pleasure.
-The Bible assures us that God can and will provide for everything we need to live (money, food, family, leisure, etc.) but it also instructs us to recognize the fact that not all of what we have is just for us.
-Some of it has been given in order to give to others and God will require it of us.
+The sin here is that instead of using what God has entrusted to us for the service of others, we use it in the pursuit of our own comfort and pleasure.
+The Bible assures us that God can and will provide for everything we need to live (money, food, family, leisure, etc.) but it also instructs us to recognize the fact that not all of what we have is solely for us.
+Some of it has been given to us so that we may bless others in God's name (thus glorifying Him) and one day God will require an accounting of our stewardship from us.

 Thing brings me to...